omaryup/Data_Analysis_Portfolio/README.md

    - **CREATE, SELECT, ORDER BY, JOIN, INSERT INTO, ADD, UPDATE, and SET**.

  ### :bangbang: Handling NULL values
  - Given the Data originated from a third party (World Bank Data), and contains information collected for over 50 years.
-It is logical that some of the values will be NULL.
+It is only logical that some of the values are expected to be NULL.
- - In order to keep it as accurate as possible, NULLS will be left in place, however, when performing analysis, NULLS will be considered and described if needed.
+ - In order to keep it as accurate as possible, NULLS will be left in place, however, when performing analysis on other applications, NULLS will be considered and described if needed.
- - For the purposes of the cleaning of data performed above, NULLS are left in place.
+ - For the purposes of this presenetation , NULLS will not be modified in any shape or form.

 ![Ssms_m0saBT1aVM](https://user-images.githubusercontent.com/23235947/141686700-dae25629-a66e-4005-9d3d-5aca64669d29.png)